Norda is a Norwegian word meaning "from the north."

 John Eitenmiller John is the director of WiscAd and teaches in that program.
 He retired as District Administrator for the Greenwood School District.
 He holds an Ed.D. degree in Adult Education from the University of Arkansas, with a Specialist Degree in Educational Administration.
 He has eight years of experience in K-12 administration, including four years as Program Coordinator for Gifted and Talented.
 He has coordinated Graduate Credit Outreach programs for Saint Mary’s University of Minnesota for the past ten years, specifically with their Master of Education program and has taught teacher training courses for University of Wisconsin–Superior, University of Wisconsin–Eau Claire, Mount Senario College, and the University of Arkansas.

-Margaret Foss Margaret Foss teaches Project Teaching classes.
+Margaret Foss Margaret Foss is Director of Project Teaching and teaches Project Teaching classes.
 She is licensed in all subjects grades 1-9 and all sciences grades 7-12 and has taught all grades from 4-12 in public and private K12 schools (MN, IA, IN and WI).
-She has a degree in Micribiology with a minor in English from University of Minnesota-Twin Cities, received her teacher licensure from University of Iowa and earned her doctorate in Educational Psychology with an emphasis on tests and measurement from Purdue University.
+She has a degree in Microbiology with a minor in English from University of Minnesota-Twin Cities, received her teacher licensure from University of Iowa and earned her doctorate in Educational Psychology with an emphasis on tests and measurement from Purdue University.
 Margaret has taught at Ladysmith-Hawkins School District, Holy Rosary School (Duluth), The College of St. Scholastica, Twin Lakes School (Indiana), St. Augustin School (Des Moines) and has held adjunct positions at various midwestern colleges and universities.

 Jane Gillis Jane is the field placement officer for 10SPED.
 She is licensed as an elementary teacher and taught primarily grades 4-6 for 24 years.
 She was principal at the Hayward Middle School for 10 years.
 After retiring, she worked for WiscAd as a field supervisor and as a portfolio review team member.

 Kurt Lindau Kurt is a 10SPED Instructor.
-Kurt Lindau is the District Administrator for the School District of Ladysmith.
-He also has served as the District’s Director of Special Education for the last eleven years.
-He is also licensed as a Special Education Teacher, Principal, and Business Manager.
-He has served in the capacities of Teacher, Associate Principal, Principal, Special Education Director, Business Manager, and District Administrator during his seventeen year tenure in the School District of Ladysmith.
+Kurt Lindau is currently the District Administrator for the Winter School District..
+He is licensed as a Special Education Teacher, Special Education Director, Principal, Superintendent, and Business Manager.
+He has served in the capacities of Teacher, Associate Principal, Principal, Special Education Director, Business Manager, and District Administrator during his twenty years tenure in education.
+Kurt has taught 10Sped courses for ten years.

 Alan Lindau Al teaches 10SPED courses.
 He holds Masters degrees in Educational Leadership from Cardinal Stritch University and Special Education-EBD from the University of Wisconsin-Whitewater.
 Al has served the Janesville School District as a Special Education Program Support Teacher for eight years and has taught students with Emotional Behavioral Disabilities for eight years at the middle and high school levels.
 Beginning in the 2007-2008 school year, Al’s position will be Dean of Students and Special Education Support for two newly developed charter schools.
 CRES (Community-Recovery-Education-Service) Academy (an ATODA recovery school) and TAGOS Leadership Academy (a project-based and service learning school).

-Linda Maitrejean Linda teaches 10SPED courses.
-She holds a Bachelor of Science degree in Learning Disabilities (LD) and Elementary Education from the University of Wisconsin - Eau Claire; a Master of Science degree in Educational Administration from the University of Wisconsin – Superior; and additional certification in Emotional/Behavioral Disabilities (EBD) from the University of Wisconsin - Stevens Point.
-She is currently finishing her doctoral degree in Educational Leadership through Saint Mary's University of Minnesota.
+Linda Maitrejean Linda is the Director of the 10SPED program.
+She holds a Bachelor of Science degree in Learning Disabilities (LD) and Elementary Education from the University of Wisconsin - Eau Claire; a Master of Science degree in Educational Administration from the University of Wisconsin – Superior; certification in Emotional/Behavioral Disabilities (EBD) from the University of Wisconsin - Stevens Point; and a Doctoral degree in Educational Leadership from St. Mary's University.
 Linda has taught special education in the areas of EBD and LD for twelve years and has worked in special education administration since 1999.
-She is currently employed at CESA #11 as the Director of Educational Events and the Wisconsin Transition Conference.
-Linda also serves on the national board for the Division of Career Development and Transition and is an active member in the National Community of Practice on Transition.
+Linda also served on the national board for the Division of Career Development and Transition and the National Community of Practice on Transition.

 Mark Stensvold Mark is our certifying officer and handles admissions for Project Teaching.
 While teacher education department chair at Mount Senario College, Mark helped to develop Project Teaching.
 He has experience since 1989 as a teacher educator at public and private colleges in Indiana, Minnesota, and Wisconsin.
 His doctorate in Science Education is from the University of Iowa.
 Mark’s K-12 teaching experience was as a middle school science teacher in Random Lake, Wisconsin.
 He has authored and directed educational grants for more than one million dollars and published several scholarly articles on teaching and learning.
 Mark has taught hundreds of adults in undergraduate and graduate education programs.
 He has developed and directed undergraduate and graduate teacher education programs in Wisconsin and Minnesota.